arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-lion-part2-theory.md

 ## LION Attention Block

-We can formulate the parallel Attention form of LION as shown below, supporting all three extensions of our main experiments:
+We can formulate the parallel Attention form of LION supporting all three extensions of our main experiments:

 ```python
 class LIONAttention(nn.Module):